 Fast & Accurate

-When you e-file, your return is processed quicker, which means you will get your refund quicker.
+When you e-file, your tax return is processed quicker, which means you will get your refund quicker.
 The IRS doesn’t have to re-type your return, which means the chances of them making a mistake is slim.

 Limitations to E-Filing